A very special “Scenario Sprint”

-How could your school’s strategic landscape change in the next 10 years?
+How could your institution’s strategic landscape evolve over the next 5-6 years?

 You’ll develop four potential futures for your school — all of them plausible